Frequently Asked Questions

 How long should you run an air scrubber?

-Additionally, you can also work out the amount of air exchanges the unit can do an hour.
-This will help you determine how often the air in the environment is effectively scrubbed of contaminants, generally the air has to be passed through the filter several times before it is scrubbed effectively.
+Additionally, you can also work out the number of air exchanges the unit can do an hour.
+This will help you determine how often the air in the environment is effectively scrubbed of contaminants, generally, the air has to be passed through the filter several times before it is scrubbed effectively.

 How much electricity does an air purifier use?